- What is Research Data Management (RDM)

 The University of Aberdeen is a subscriber to the UK Research Integrity Office, and complies with the UKRIO standards of research integrity and governance, including the security and accessibility of research data.
 Access the UKRIO’s requirements on data retention and storage

-The University is developing a policy on research data management which has been agreed in principle by senior management.
-Policy and practice in this area is evolving, and we are working towards compliance with various research integrity and governance standards and funders’ mandates for sharing research data.
+The University policy on research data management is available here, and complies with all current research integrity and governance standards and funders' mandates for sharing research data.

 Research data management plans